When A Car Accident Causes Us To Lose Someone We Love

-When you are ready to act, call, or reach us online.
-We can provide a free consultation through our office in Fort Lauderdale, Miami Gardens, or Boca Raton.
+When you are ready to act, call us at 954-928-9909 or reach us online.
+We can provide a free consultation through our office in Fort Lauderdale, Miami or Palm Beach.
 You will pay nothing for our legal services unless we recover compensation for you and your loved ones.

-Unfortunately, wrongful death car accidents are typically caused by another driver’s negligence, which makes these crashes frustrating for loved ones who are left behind.
-In some cases, drivers behave in a manner that shows a blatant disregard for the safety of others around them, while in other cases, they simply make careless mistakes that put others in harm’s way.
+Unfortunately, wrongful death car accidents are typically caused by another driver’s negligence, which makes these crashes frustrating for the loved ones who are left behind.
+In some cases, drivers behave in manners that show a blatant disregard for the safety of others around them, while in other cases, they simply make careless mistakes that put others in harm’s way.
 Among the most common causes of fatal car accidents in Florida are:

-- Speeding (including going too fast for traffic, road and weather conditions)
+- Speeding negligently (including going too fast for traffic, road and weather conditions)

 - Aggressive driving (such as tailgating or running through red lights)

 - Distracted driving